 The Atlantic Convenience Stores Association is a paid membership, not-for-profit organization representing convenience store owners and operators in Atlantic Canada.
-Approximately 60% of the convenience store locations in Atlantic Canada are members of the ACSA.
 Our mission is to ensure an economically viable and sustainable business environment for our convenience store members.

 Back in 2008, the Canadian Convenience Stores Association approached a group of convenience store retailers in Atlantic Canada about the idea of establishing an autonomous Atlantic Canada division.
 This new division would complement divisions in Québec, Ontario and Western Canada.